-- Ganache : Cut the chocolate into small pieces and place in a medium-sized glass bowl.
+- Chop the chocolate into small pieces and place in a medium-sized glass bowl.

 - Stir the melting chocolate into the cream until you have a smooth chocolate liquid.
 (If you have any remaining lumps of chocolate, place the bowl over the saucepan containing a little simmering water and stir for a few more seconds until smooth.
-Remove from the heat immediately).
+Then remove from the heat immediately).

 - Set the ganache aside to cool at room temperature, and stir occasionally so that you can check its consistency as it thickens.

-- Whilst the ganache is cooling and thickening, assemble the cakes :
+While the ganache is cooling and thickening, assemble the cakes

-- Cut each of the individual sandwich cakes in half horizontally (and core out the cupcakes if you have made any of those).
+- Cut each of the individual sandwich cakes in half horizontally (and (if you have made any) core out the cupcakes).

-- Carefully ease the jelly still on the parchment onto the worktop.
+- Carefully ease the set jelly still on the parchment onto the worktop.

 - Sandwich the jelly with the upper side of the cake.